Health Protection (Coronavirus, International Travel and Operator Liability) (England) Regulations 2021: Amber list exemptions from 19 July 2021

-From 19 July 2021 some arrivals from Amber list were exempted from the need to self-isolate.
-To be exempt, the arrival must not during the preceding 10 days have visited any Red list country, and must have completed a course of vaccination in the UK or as part of the UK roll-out overseas, the final dose being at least 14 days earlier.
+From 19 July 2021 some arrivals from Amber list countries were exempted from the need to self-isolate.
+To be exempt, the traveller must not during the preceding 10 days have visited any Red list country, and must have completed a course of vaccination in the UK or as part of the UK roll-out overseas, with the final dose being given at least 14 days earlier.
 Children normally resident in the UK were also exempt, as were adults who had been involved in a UK clinical vaccine trial.
 Exempt Amber list arrivals also benefited from reduced testing requirements, and did not need book or undertake a day 8 test.

 Between 19 July and 8 August 2021, travellers who had visited Metropolitan France within the preceding 10 days were treated differently from other Amber list arrivals, in that the exemption mentioned in the previous paragraph did not apply to them.
+This was referred to as an "amber plus" list.
 On 8 August, Metropolitan France was brought back into line with the other Amber list countries.